 - Cut down on salt.
 As you get older, the body and blood pressure become more sensitive to salt (sodium), which is added to many foods during processing or preparation.
 Limiting your amount of salt each day may help.
 DASH is a low-salt diet.

 - Drink less alcohol.
 Drinking alcohol can affect your blood pressure.
-For those who drink, men should not have more than two drinks a day and women no more than one a day to lower their risk of high blood pressure.
+For those who drink, men should have no more than two drinks a day and women no more than one a day to lower their risk of high blood pressure.

 - Don't smoke.
 Smoking increases your risk for high blood pressure, heart disease, stroke, and other health problems.
 If you smoke, quit.
 The health benefits of quitting can be seen at any age — you are never too old to quit.